 - Advanced Career Counseling

 Students enrolled in the M.S. or Ph.D. programs should make an appointment with Danny Hughes or Tibor Besedes for any issues beyond the ones listed above.

 How can I set up an appointment with my advisor?

-Undergraduate students interested in speaking with School Chair Dr. Laura Taylor, Dr. Matthew Oliver, Director of Undergraduate Programs, Dr. Danny Hughes, Director of Graduate Programs, or Dr. Tibor Besedes, Director of Doctoral Programs, should contact them directly.
+Undergraduate students interested in speaking with Dr. Matthew Oliver, Director of Undergraduate Programs, Dr. Danny Hughes, Director of Graduate Programs, or Dr. Tibor Besedes, Director of Doctoral Programs, should contact them directly.

 When do I get to register for courses?

 Registration begins first with graduate students, then seniors, juniors, sophomores, and freshmen.
 All incoming freshmen and transfer students will register during their FASET orientation.
-For registrations dates for the upcoming semester, please see the Georgia Tech Academic Calendar.
+For registration dates for the upcoming semester, please see the Georgia Tech Academic Calendar.

 How do I register for courses?